What is a basal cell carcinoma?

 Smaller margins increase the risk of recurrence.
 Deeper incisions and more complex wound closure (flap or skin graft) may be required for larger BCCs.
 The removed specimen is then examined by a pathologist for a final diagnosis and disease staging .

-Potential side effects of this procedure can include infection, scarring and temporary or permanent loss of sensation due to nerve severing.
+Potential side effects of treatment can include infection, scarring, and temporary or permanent loss of sensation due to nerve severing.

 Cryotherapy is the treatment of a superficial skin lesion by freezing it, usually with liquid nitrogen .
-It is suitable for small superficial BCCs (≤1cm) on covered areas of trunk and limbs, and not advised to treat BCCs on head, neck and knees.
+It is suitable for small superficial BCCs (≤ 1cm) on covered areas of trunk and limbs, and not advised to treat BCCs on head, neck and knees.
+Cryotherapy:

 - Results in a blister that crusts over and heals within several weeks.